8 Different Types of Hawks in Georgia

 It has a striking appearance, with its long tail, white breast, and gray wings.

-This bird of prey prefers mature forests with open areas nearby for hunting, so that it can be found in wooded areas across Georgia.
+This bird of prey prefers mature forests with open areas nearby for hunting, so it can be found in wooded areas across Georgia.

 The Northern Goshawk primarily feeds on small mammals, birds, and reptiles.